gmoican/DistortionDesigner/README.md

 I suggest checking out both [Fractal Audio Systems whitepaper on guitar tone][1] and [Digital modeling of guitar amplifier preamp distortion][2] to get an idea of the process.

-**Signal path:** Input gain &rarr Noise gate &rarr PreEQ &rarr Distortion section &rarr Compression section &rarr PostEQ &rarr Mix &rarr Output gain
+**Signal path:** Input gain → Noise gate → PreEQ → Distortion section → Compression section → PostEQ → Mix → Output gain

 ## Waveshaping functions

 At some point I will put the mathematical formulas/graphs of how every single waveshaping function works.

 ## TODO list

-* Positive / Negative corrections don't work ??

 * The graph in the middle should display the waveshaping that is being applied to the signal.